garvitverm-a/neovim-conf/README.md

 `lua/diagnostics.lua` configures neovim to enable diagnostics, to show error messages in buffers.

 `lua/telescope.lua` enables simple keymaps for telescope to fuzzy find marks, files, etc.

-`lua/terminal.lua` creates an interface for a floating terminal, which can be extremely helpful for quickly debugging.

 `lua/plugins/` has all the plugins mentioned earlier along with a simple configuration for each plugin.